csudh/csc583-fall-2017/README.md

     - Send me an email jtran@csudh.edu and tell me a little bit about yourself, your interests and why you are taking this **Software Engineering Processes** class.

     - Register for a GitHub account (if you have not already done so) and learn Git.
 If you are not sure where to begin, here is a good starting point: [Git & GitHub Crash Course For Beginners](https://youtu.be/SWYqp7iY_Tc)

+- 8/23/2017 Please take a look at the [Project Description](Project.md) and we will discuss it during the next class.